alexhennieroed/KnowledgeQuizMaker/README.md

 ES - Essay

 ## Download Link for Program
-The executable JAR file can be downloaded from this link: [KnowledgeQuizMaker.jar] (https://github.com/alexhennieroed/KnowledgeQuizMaker/raw/master/KnowledgeQuizMaker.jar)
+The executable JAR file can be downloaded from the releases page.

 Simply double click on the downloaded file to load the program.